marcinguy/safepage/README.md

 (C) 2016 Marcin Kozlowski <marcinguy@gmail.com>

-pscanner is licensed under the terms of the MIT License.
+safepage is licensed under the terms of the MIT License.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in